IamSreeman/IamSreeman.github.io/_posts/2024-07-10-my-ethical-beliefs-and-the-suffering-monster.md

     ― <a href="https://en.wikipedia.org/wiki/Thomas_Nagel" target="_blank">Thomas Nagel</a>

     I dislike both natalism and antinatalism; I am neutral on this issue.
-I think procreation is amoral.
+I think procreation is amoral unless the suffering violates a threshold, such as in the case of Animal Agriculture.
+But even if the animals in Animal Agriculture were very happy, the commodification makes it immoral anyway.

 [^Nozick]: Random fact: Robert Nozick died on the exact day I was born, 2002-01-23.
 I think he was a very good philosopher, but unfortunately, he was a speciesist.